lanhzwind/svSolver-on-Clusters/README.md

 **Method 2**

-This method changes several files and gives more control about the compiling process.
+This method gives more control about the compiling process.

 **BuildWithMake/cluster_overrides.mk**
 ~~~